xan1242/NFSMW_XenonEffects/README.md

 - ~~Debug camera crashes the game while the contrail hook is enabled~~ ExOpts was the culprit and was patched in the latest build!
 Make sure you update it!

-- FIxed pipeline rendering - this will only work via pixel shaders.
+- Fixed pipeline rendering - this will only work via pixel shaders.
 You will not be able to use this with, for example, a GeForce 2.

 - Check the top of `dllmain.cpp` for more up-to-date info